stefan-hoeck/idris2-sop/src/Doc/Barbies.md

 Let's break this down a bit: Function `setAt` replaces the first occurence of the given type with a value of a new type wrapped in the desired effect (`Maybe` in this case).
-Since Idris can not always infer the type of the new value (as is the case here), function `setAt'` allows us to give the type of the new value explicitly.
+Since Idris cannot always infer the type of the new value (as is the case here), function `setAt'` allows us to give the type of the new value explicitly.
 So `upd'` now contains values of the same type in the same order as `User4DB`